 - Effects can be treated with medication

 See your GP if you think you may have fluid retention.
 They will assess your symptoms and issue suitable if required.

-0 treatment(s) for Water Retention
+0 product result(s) for Water Retention

 Fluid retention or oedema is a condition often observed in the feet and ankles (peripheral oedema) but it can affect all parts of the body.
 The affected areas become swollen and enlarged.
 The symptoms occur as a result of excess fluid remaining in tissue under the skin, usually in blood cells or the connecting cells between the blood vessels known as the interstitium.
 This particular ailment can result in other troublesome symptoms such as aching limbs, weight gain, weight loss, skin discolouration, stiff joints and an increased blood pressure or pulse rate.